Course Outline

 Improving the Flow of Inventory

-• Creating vision and strategic plans to link improvement activities
+• Providing clear vision and plans to connect improvement activities across government operations

 Lean Tools for the Warehouse

-• Check sheet – tracking frequency of occurrences
+• Check sheet to track the frequency of occurrences for better problem-solving

-• Process control chart – managing and controlling variations
+• Process control chart to manage and control variations effectively

 Assessing the Results of Lean